 Is It Time to Quit Your Internship?

 In certain circumstances, quitting an internship is the right thing to do.
-The problem is how do you know if it’s really time to quit your internship and then what is the best way to go about it?
+However, it can be difficult to recognize if it is truly time to quit your internship and to know how to do so professionally.

 Make a Rational Decision, Not an Emotional One